TrackerControl/tracker-control-android/README.md

 to a server–TrackerControl DOES NOT do this.
 Instead, the user must app report crashes manually, via e-mail.
 ACRA shows a dialog to do this in TrackerControl.

-TrackerControl itself never sends any data off your device.
+TrackerControl itself never sends any personal data off your device.

 ## Cookie policy